google-research/look-back-when-surprised/README.md

 # Look Back When Surprised: RER++

+This repository serves to open-source the code used in the paper: "[Look Back When Surprised: Stabilizing Reverse Experience Replay for Neural Approximation](https://arxiv.org/abs/2206.03171)".This is not an officially supported Google product.

 ### Getting started

 To avoid any conflict with your existing Python setup, it is suggested to work in a virtual environment with [`virtualenv`](https://docs.python-guide.org/dev/virtualenvs/).
 To install `virtualenv`: